The budget challenge facing Central Bedfordshire Council

 However, the increasing demand for our services and reduced funding from central government means we are no longer able to fund everything without increasing council tax.

 So, to provide the services, the council plans to:

 - continue to find ways to reduce spending by £13.8 million through a range of efficiency savings

 - apply the Adult Social Care precept of an increase in council tax of 3% to contribute towards funding for care services

 - increase council tax by 1.5% to contribute towards funding of other services

-Taken together these measures would allow the council to cover the funding gap it faces.
+Taken together these measures will allow the council to cover the funding gap it faces.

-You can read more about each of these proposals in the following pages.
+You can read more on the following pages.